sinngae/golet/README.md

 ```

 ## What is Gland
-Gland is an error-handling solution for Go applications.
-It supports:
+Gland is a solution for Go RPC & Web Service common packages.
+It has:
++ gland
     + error handling
     + error tracing
     + return code handling

-Gland want be thought of as a complete API for error handing.
+Gland want to be thought of as rich packages for Go Service utility.

 ## Binding error With Values
 ```go